njoguamos/laravel-pesapal/README.md

 There are two ways to get the registered IPNs.

 1. You can use the `getIpns` method in the `Pesapal` class to get a IPN from Pesapal API.
+This method returns an array for successful response or an instance of [Saloon Response](https://docs.saloon.dev/the-basics/responses) for failed response.

 ```php
 use NjoguAmos\Pesapal\Pesapal;